isomerpages/moe-geylangmtdpri/_about-us/School Policy/Homework Policy.md

 | P5 and P6 | 9 - 13 hours |
 | | |

-5\.
+<p style="text-align: justify;">5\.
 Homework will not be assigned on Monday as it is a long school day for the majority of the students.

-6\.
+<p style="text-align: justify;">6\.
 All assignments for the class would be written on the whiteboard in the homework column.